-For those of us who grew up in a country where there is little to no priority on learning a second language, it's difficult to know which study methods and programs work best to memorize vocabulary words, comprehend unfamiliar sentence structures, and perfect one's pronunciation.
-And because everyone learns differently, it might take a bit of trial and error to figure out which approach is best for you.
+For those of us who grew up in a country where there is little to no priority on learning a second language, it can be difficult to decide which study methods and programs are best to memorize vocabulary words, comprehend unfamiliar sentence structures and perfect one's pronunciation.
+And because everyone learns differently, it usually requires a bit of trial and error to figure out which approach is best for you.

 Although I am still very much a beginner, I have attempted a number of techniques and attended a variety of classes to find what works for me.
-Below are my personal experiences, including the pros and cons of each.
+Below are a few of the ways I've personally attempted to learn Korean, including the pros and cons of each.

 Finally, let your smartphone be your teacher.
 Download Memrise to enhance your Korean vocabulary and Dongsa, a great app to use when you can't quite remember all those irregular verb conjugations (which, for me, is most of the time).